jack-avery/ansible-tf2network/README.md

 6. `make relay` - Build and start the Discord -> Server relay/RCON bot (if configured)
 > You can perform all of these in order with simply `make`<br/>
 > You can update your admins/reserved slots at any time with `make admins`

+**`make base` can take a long time if it's the first run!**
+This is because it's downloading the full TF2 server.
+**It is possible that Ansible will *SILENTLY* time out while waiting if it takes too long!**

+Watch for `jackavery/base-tf2server` to show up in `docker image ls`.
+If it's there, you can Ctrl+C Ansible.

 ## ⭐ Features